Kriforce/rsschool-cv/cv.md

 ## Education:
  1. Secondary School №19 in Gomel (2010-2017)
  2. Gomel city lyceum №1 (2017-2019)
- 3. Francisk Skorina Gomel State University
-   * Faculty of Physics and IT
+ 3. Francisk Skorina Gomel State University, faculty of Physics and IT, computer physics.
-      * Computer physics

 ***